Q1. “It is more useful to know how to mathematize than to

 Q26.
 Understanding and use of language(s) enables the child to ——–

-a. make connections between ideas,
+a. make connections between ideas,b. people and things,

 c. relate to the world around them